The ZZ Plant – Zamioculcas zamiifolia one very popular foliage plant is used in homes and offices around the world.

 The ZZ plant does not need any special type of potting soil or potting mix.
 Any well-drained soil recommended for houseplants will work.

 As for the fertilizer requirements.
-A complete, balanced liquid houseplant fertilizer (20-20-20) applied once per month when watering will provide the nutrients the ZZ needs.
+A complete, balanced liquid fertilizer for houseplants (20-20-20) applied once per month when watering will provide the nutrients the ZZ needs.

 ZZ Plant Handles Low Light Levels Well